-- All files and records of General Misconduct procedures under this Code are maintained by the Office of the Dean, Student Services. - All files and records of Academic Misconduct procedures under this Code are maintained by the Office of Instruction.
+- All files and records of General Misconduct procedures under this Code are maintained by the Office of the Vice President of Student Affairs Dean, Student Services. - All files and records of Academic Misconduct procedures under this Code are maintained by the Office of Instruction.